 What Commonly Causes ACL Injuries?

-Some of the most common events that result in an ACL injury include:
+Some of the most common events that result in anterior cruciate ligament injuries include:

 - A sudden pivot or change in direction with a planted foot